niplav/site/pergraphs.md

 ### Some Concepts

+> They are additive rather than substitutive, and immanent rather than
+transcendent: executed by functional complexes of currents, switches, and loops, caught in scaling reverberations, and fleeing through intercommunications, from the level of the integrated planetary system to that of atomic assemblages.

+*—Nick Land, “Meltdown”, 1995*

 __Definition 4__ ([Lean](#Source_and_Sink)): The __source__ of a peredge is
 the vertex or peredge it comes from, the __sink__ of a peredge is the thing it points to.